lyonbros/composer.js/pages/comparison.md

 This list is not exhaustive.
-For instance, the relational models that Composer and Backbone use are fairly different in the way they handle data (Backbone favors one-instance-many-locations, Composer favors many-instances).
-There are also utility functions in models/collections that one framework provides that the other doesn't.
+For instance, the relational models that Composer and Backbone use are fairly different in the way they handle data (Backbone forces one-instance-many-locations, Composer favors many-instances).
+There are also utility functions in models/collections that one framework provides that the other doesn't and vice versa.

 The best way to get a good feeling for Composer's abilities is to
 <a href="/composer.js/docs">read the docs</a>.